melissalf/React-training/README.md

 # React-training
-All the proyect I did while doing a react course
+All the proyect I did while doing a react course in Udemy